 All of us aware of modern browser Edge in the Windows 11/10 operating system.
 It comes with several features including, the Vertical Tabs button, install & uninstall themes, Save Memory with Sleeping Tabs, resetting browser settings to default, etc. Out of several features, one is managing Saved Passwords in the Microsoft Edge browser.

 While browsing the internet, we use several login credentials for different websites, for instance, log in to Gmail, Facebook, Twitter, etc. If you are using different usernames/email addresses and passwords for different accounts, it is challenging to remember them.
 Especially if you’re following the best security practices and using complex combinations.
 That’s why all modern browsers come with a built-in password manager.

 This post will show how to manage or view, edit, and delete saved passwords on the Edge browser.
-To manage the passwords on Edge browser, there is no need for third-party applications or addon.
+To manage the passwords on the Edge browser, there is no need for third-party applications or addons.

 How to View, Edit, and Delete Saved Passwords on Edge browser?